2016 United States Senate elections: Ohio

-One-term Senator Rob Portman (Republican) was elected with 57% of the vote in 2010.
+One-term senator Rob Portman (Republican) was elected with 57% of the vote in 2010.
 He was 60 years old in 2016.
 He ran for re-election.
-He had considered running for President, but decided not to.
+He had considered running for president, but decided not to.

-Two candidates filed to challenge him: Don Elijah Eckhart, who ran for OH-15 as an independent in 2008, and Melissa Strzala, but Strzala was disqualified.
+Two candidates filed to challenge him: Don Elijah Eckhart, who ran for OH-15 as an independent in 2008, and Melissa Strzala.
+However, Strzala was disqualified.
 On March 15, Portman won the primary with 82% of the vote.

 Former Governor and Congressman Ted Strickland, Cincinnati City Councilman P.G.
 Sittenfeld, and occupational therapist Kelli Prather ran for the Democratic nomination.
-Former State Representative Bob Hagan had filed papers to run, but later withdrew from the race.
+Former state representative Bob Hagan had filed papers to run, but later withdrew from the race.
 On March 15, Strickland won the primary with 65% of the vote.

 Joseph DeMare, a machinist from Bowling Green, was the Green Party candidate.
 He ran unopposed in the March 15, 2016 primary, and received enough votes to substantially increase the number of enrolled Green Party members.
-In Ohio, the only way to join a political party is to vote in that Party's primary.
+In Ohio, the only way to join a political party is to vote in that party's primary.

 Portman defeated Strickland 58% to 37.2%.

 Oklahoma

-Two-term Senator Tom Coburn (Republican) was re-elected with 71% of the vote in 2010, but chose to leave office before the end of his term after being diagnosed with prostate cancer.
+Two-term senator Tom Coburn (Republican) was re-elected with 71% of the vote in 2010, but chose to leave office before the end of his term after being diagnosed with prostate cancer.
 James Lankford won the 2014 special election to serve the remainder of Coburn's term.
 Lankford ran for re-election.

 Former Congressman Dan Boren was viewed by some Oklahoma political operatives as the only Democrat who could make the 2016 race competitive, but was seen as unlikely to run.
 Lankford's 2014 special election opponent Constance N. Johnson had also declined to run.

 Oregon

-Three-term Senator Ron Wyden (Democrat) was re-elected with 57% of the vote in 2010.
+Three-term senator Ron Wyden (Democrat) was re-elected with 57% of the vote in 2010.
 He was 67 years old in 2016.
 He ran for re-election.

 Medford City Councilor Kevin Stine and retired locomotive engineer Paul Weaver challenged Wyden for the Democratic nomination.
 Wyden won the Democratic nomination.

 Information technology consultant and 2014 candidate Mark Callahan, businessman Sam Carpenter, business consultant Dan Laschober, Steven Reynolds, and Lane County commissioner Faye Stewart ran for the Republican nomination.
 Callahan won the Republican nomination.